LinksTeamAgile/HotelReservation/README.md

 ```
 1. Import the repository into the Eclipse IDE Workspace as new Java project
+2. Import the SQLite JDBC driver v3.8.11.2 into the project
-2. Compile and execute the project
+3. Compile and execute the project

 ```